 Millennials are more likely to support environmentally and socially conscious businesses.
 They’re seeking brands that put their social and environmental commitments on display.

 Millennials also want experiences.
-They want to be submerged into an unforgettable adventure through a well-written blog post, creative visual, captivating video, or in-person event.
+They want to be submerged into an unforgettable adventure through a social media millennials prefer, creative visuals, captivating videos, or an in-person event.

 Millennials are digital natives.
 Be sure your online presence is polished and professional, as this is where they’ll go to learn about your brand and engage with it.